OsharaShaveen/BANDICAM-CRACK/README.md

 1. Download the above zip file.

-2. You should install Bandicam in the normal way (Bandicam setup has in the zip file).
+2. Then unzip that file using the password (Password = "Bandicam").

-3. Then unzip that file using the password (Password = Bandicam).
+3. You should install Bandicam in the normal way (Bandicam setup has in the zip file).

 4. Access the unzip file and you can see the KEYGEN folder.
 The keymaker is located inside the KEYGEN folder.